 2014 Fantasy Football: Week 15 NFL DFS Deep Dive

 With no college football DFS to write up this week, I’ve used my free time to write up the NFL instead, so touch upon your betting strategies for NRL, because we’ll go position by position and examine the best plays of the week.
 We’ll discuss the best value plays and the players you should spend your money on.
-You should easily be able to fill out cash game lineups with the names and info discussed below, but with several big time Millionaire contests on DraftKings this week, the thought process will be a bit geared toward tournaments.
+You should easily be able to fill out cash game lineups with the names and info discussed below, but with several big-time Millionaire contests on DraftKings this week, the thought process will be a bit geared toward tournaments.
 So if you are planning on waving your nfl flags soon, check out these picks if you are not sure which colors to be flying!

 Value Plays (Priced below $7,500)